bookshelfdave/erln8/README.md

 	- I'm currently working on this
 - add repo-add, repo-rm, config-add, config-rm commands
 - some TODO's in the source
-- planning on adding a command to output something you can use in your prompt
 - working on a ncurses based *gui* to allow you to quickly support common tasks